SeaMonkey: Naming

 To avoid confusing organizations that still want to use the original Mozilla Application Suite, the new product needed a new name.
 After initial speculation by members of the community, a July 2, 2005 announcement confirmed that SeaMonkey would officially become the name of the Internet suite superseding the Mozilla Application Suite.

 "Seamonkey" (with a lowercase "m") refers to brine shrimp and had been used by Netscape and the Mozilla Foundation as a code name for the never-released Netscape Communicator 5 and later the Mozilla Application Suite itself.
-Originally, the name "Seamonkey" was derived by Netscape management to replace "Buttmonkey", which their developers had chosen following an internal contest for the codename.
+Originally, the name "Seamonkey" was derived by Netscape management to replace "Buttmonkey", which their developers had chosen following an internal contest for the code name.

 The SeaMonkey Council has now trademarked the name with help from the Mozilla Foundation.
 The project uses a separate numbering scheme, with the first release being called SeaMonkey 1.0.
 Despite having a different name and version number, SeaMonkey 1.0 is based on the same code as Mozilla Application Suite 1.7.

 For trademark and copyright reasons, Debian rebranded SeaMonkey and distributed it as Iceape until 2013.